Two factor authentication API with phone call

 Notes regarding above examples:

-• there is a say-as tag in the text to speech example.
+tag in the text to speech example.
 It is needed to indicate to text to speech engine to say digits individually instead of pronouncing a six-digit number as a whole.